emqx/emqx-docs/en_US/getting-started/log.md

 Primary Log Level is equivalent to the main switch of a tap water pipe system.
 Once closed, no water flow will pass through each branch pipe.
 This mechanism ensures the high-performance operation of the logging system.

 ## Modify log level at runtime
-You can use EMQ X Broker's command line tool `emqx_ctl` to modify the emqx log level at runtime:
+You can use EMQX Broker's command line tool `emqx_ctl` to modify the emqx log level at runtime:

 ### Modify the global log level: